Prostate cancer causes haven’t been pinpointed yet. But researchers have linked prostate cancer risk factors and genetic mutations as probable causes.

 Understanding potential prostate cancer causes

 Researchers have discovered genetic factors likely play a role in prostate cancer causes.
 For example, oncogenes help cells grow, divide, and stay alive while tumor suppressor genes normally keep cell growth under control, cause cells to die at appropriate times, and repair mistakes in DNA.
-However, genetic mutations in DNA can disrupt these functions.
+Genetic mutations in DNA, however, can disrupt those functions.

 The result can be oncogenes that are revved up while tumor suppressor genes are turned off, leading to the uncontrolled growth of cancerous cells.
 This type of DNA mutation, which can be inherited or acquired during a man’s lifetime, is believed to account for between five and 10 percent of prostate cancer causes.